Faith-Based Outreach

 What We Do

 There is no one right way to improve the health of everyone in a community.
 The most successful efforts involve different people all working together.
-We work in collaborative partnership with different ADH programs and community organizations to strengthen, expand resources, and find solutions that will have a lasting positive impact on health.
-These partnerships also help to build a stronger foundation so that hard-to-reach and at risk persons can have better health.
+We work in collaborative partnerships with different ADH programs and community organizations to strengthen, expand resources, and find solutions that will have a lasting positive impact on health.
+These partnerships also help to build a stronger foundation so that hard-to-reach and at-risk persons can have better health.

 How May We Help?